thampiman/Android-Projects/README.md

 The connection with VLC is made on port 1005.

 ### Remotainment Android App (*Work in Progress*)
-The Android app is a simple remote control that allows the user to connect to the server app using the *power* button.
-The media list can be obtained and specific files can be queued in VLC for playback.
+The Android app is a simple remote controller.
+It allows the user to connect to the server app using the *power* button.
+A list of the media files on the PC can be obtained and specific files can be chosen for playback on VLC.
 This app is currently a work in progress.